ajaypro/Daily-Learnings/android/CommunicationProtocols.md

 * Finally, HTTP/2 now implements server push—which allows it to push data to clients without waiting for requests—negating a deficiency that was usually handled by Websockets in the previous version.
 HTTP/2 should work well for IoT, as its compact transmissions and low overhead will certainly lessen the strain on hardware in terms of memory and battery consumption.
-* the server push introduced in HTTP/2 transmits to the client, but it does not push directly to a client application.
+* The server push introduced in HTTP/2 transmits to the client, but it does not push directly to a client application.
 For this, many devices would still require an additional handshake like the one provided by a Websocket.

+## Problems solved:
+* Solves `line of blocking` such  many objects can be downloaded in single TCP connection, unlike TCP connection in HTTP where only one object per connection can be
+  downloaded.
+* Uses streaming model to send and receive data
+* Multiplexing of requests, stream dependencies(client can prioritise requests), TCP optimizations
+* sending and receiving data in async mode, saving time ,also data transported is in binary format which takes less memory
+* Server pushes mechanism is data been pushed by server to client based what client would already expect
+   * e.g recyclerview will load and show data from making network request and the server knows the data type and send these in advance without another netowkr request

 Websockets
 ----------